 (an average of 2-3 per week) and old applications rolling over as children age that would qualify them for the next program.

-You will remain on the waitlist without needing to pay any additional fee until you ask us to remove you or when your child is
+You will remain on the waitlist without needing to pay any additional fee until you ask us to remove you, we cannot get a hold of you after numerous attempts, or when your child is already over-aged for the programs you applied for.

-As your child ages while on the wait list, your application will automatically roll over to the next program where your child qualifies
+If you also chose the other programs, your application will automatically roll over to the next program where your child qualifies

 for by his/her date of birth.
 Your application date remains the same.

-It is very important to always keep your contact information up to date with SOMACC.
-Outdated information or certain changes in your application may affect your eligibility and chances for enrollment.
+It is your responsibility to always keep your contact information and other information provided on your application up to date with SOMACC (i.e. information on child’s birth, parents’ employment, child’s current care, etc.).
+Outdated information or certain changes in your application may affect your eligibility and chances for enrollment, and can result to your removal from the waiting list.